needle-tools/needle-engine-samples/package/Runtime/Scrollytelling/README.md

 # Scrollytelling

-This sample show's how to use Unity's powerful Timeline system to control 3D content on the web by scrolling through the website.
+This sample shows how to use Unity's powerful Timeline system to control 3D content on the web by scrolling through the website.

 ## Usage